 To seize the benefits of generative AI, businesses must guide their workforce on responsible use

-Whether or not they use generative AI in the workplace, workers recognize the impact of the technology on their careers — nearly half (47%) of workers believe mastering generative AI would make them more sought after in the workplace, over half (51%) believe it would result in increased job satisfaction, and 44% say it would mean they would be paid more than those who don’t master the technology.
+Whether or not they use generative AI in the workplace, workers recognize the impact of the technology on their careers — nearly half (47%) of global workers believe mastering generative AI would make them more sought after in the workplace, over half (51%) believe it would result in increased job satisfaction, and 44% say it would mean they would be paid more than those who don’t master the technology.

 Users also say they are more productive and engaged since using the technology.